Edmond A Porter, Utah author, poet, and essayist

 I am four generations removed from the Mormon pioneers who settled in the Idaho part of Cache Valley.
 Even though I lived more than one-third of my life in Washington and the last three years in Utah, I'm still from Idaho.
 More specifically, I am from Preston, known for Napoleon Dynamite and That Famous Preston Night Rodeo, not potatoes.

-Being from Preston doesn’t necessarily mean I lived in the city of Preston.
+Being from Preston doesn't necessarily mean I lived in the city of Preston.
 Any place in Franklin County qualifies as being from Preston.
-I grew up on the farm my grandparents bought ten miles east of Preston when they were newly married.
+I grew up on a farm my grandparents bought ten miles east of Preston when they were newly married.
 My father bought it from his father.

 I guess you could classify our family business as dairy farming, but there were a few chickens, pigs, and turkeys thrown into the mix.
 Life on the farm was great.
-I was driving a tractor by the time I was six, motorbikes by age nine, and trucks as soon as I was tall enough to see out the windshield and depress the clutch at the same time.
+I was driving a tractor by the time I was six, motorbikes by age nine, and trucks as soon as I was tall enough to see out of the windshield and depress the clutch at the same time.

 My name is Edmond, and I am a geek.